In Vim? Don’t Panic

 Unfortunately, I am not here with a suite of gamified educational tools.

-What I am here with is some basics of vim
+What I am here with is some basics of vim, though, so that

 The very, very, very, very basics